florianneukirchen/qgis_nearest_greater/README.md

 - Useful to categorize features in order to apply different styles (e.g. major and minor summits).

 ## Changelog

+### Main branch
+- Add one more field neargtdelta with the diffence of both values
+- Calculate statistics for delta
+- Improve strings in the UI

 ### 0.3 (2022-09)
 - Fix a bug by changing the names of added fields to neargtdist, neargtname, neargtcount: Don't use underscore.
 Before, they were renamed by QGSIS when the layer was saved to a shapefile.